Neuromorphic computing system for real-time signal monitoring and classification with ultra-low-power 2D devices

 Introduction

 The detection and classification of electrophysiological signals (EPSs), such as electroencephalography (EEG) and electromyography (EMG) recordings, are the gold standard in neuroscience.
-These techniques enable the identification of digital biomarkers capable of health monitoring, personalized medicine, and advanced brain-computer interfaces (BCIs).
+These techniques enable the identification of digital biomarkers capable of health monitoring, personalised medicine, and advanced brain-computer interfaces (BCIs).

 The state-of-the-art technology in this field, however, still relies on bulky, inefficient microelectronic systems which depend on artificial intelligence (AI) in the cloud.